AdityaChirra/ride-sharing-sql-analytics/README.md

 ## 🎯 Objective

+Focused on identifying systemic inefficiencies in demand-supply alignment and pricing dynamics.

 - Measure operational and financial performance
 - Pinpoint where and when losses occur
 - Identify which drivers are profitable and which aren't